leahfilkin-myob/RefactoringKata/things-we-value/technical/programming/foundational-programming.md

 Foundational Programming Concepts

 When starting out with programming it can seem like a vast field with many many different things to learn.
+It helps to first learn the foundational concepts and then build up from them.
+A strongly typed object oriented language is a great first paradigm to deepen your understanding of programming language concepts.
+Two languages to consider: Java or C#

-Below we have identified some basic concepts to focus on ordered by priority to learn
+Below we have identified some basic concepts to focus on ordered by priority to learn:

 ## C# & Java